Luchador/GUD/docs/RenderOptions.md

 Check crate labels, lighting, nearby doors/windows, damaged crates and distance fades, then toggle AA repeatedly and restart the level.
 Distant textures may shimmer more, as with one-cycle backgrounds.

+## One-cycle damaged props

+With AA Off, model types 3 and 4 can also convert the normal damaged world-prop primary material (`PropType` 9).
+This includes the destroyed bodies of `Pconsole2Z` and `Pconsole3Z`.
+The converter requires the exact original damage combiner, fog-primitive-alpha blender and texture-edge render mode, plus an environment alpha of at least 128.
+All four native damage stages (150, 200, 250 and 255) qualify.
+AA On uses the original renderer; VI remains independent.

+The one-cycle combiner shades the base texture and retains the damage alpha equation, `SHADE_ALPHA + ENV_ALPHA`.
+This is the RDP's nine-bit arithmetic, not a saturating eight-bit addition: its overflow/clamp behavior creates the holes.
+At eligible damage levels the final alpha is either zero or at least 128, so an alpha threshold of 128 retains that hole mask.
+Soft coverage becomes a hard cutout, so hole and polygon edges may look sharper.
+This removes AA and framebuffer colour reads while retaining per-instance lighting/fog and the original Z compare/write flags.
+Deformation, burnt vertex colours, culling, monitor rendering and collision are unchanged.
+Mip blending is lost, as for other one-cycle models; authored bilinear or point filtering remains.

+The model setup explicitly establishes the threshold with alpha comparison off.
+Converted draws enable threshold comparison and restore the incoming state before skipped draws and at the end.
+Unsupported internal materials and secondary lists retain their original rendering.
+A rejected conversion uses the original list with alpha comparison off, which ignores the threshold.

+Intact and damaged lists have separate cache entries.
+All eligible damage levels share a damaged copy: environment alpha and fog colours still come from the instance and are never baked into it.
+Existing dynamic-list exclusions, memory limits, invalidation and pending-task lifetime rules also apply.

+For a hardware comparison, keep AA Off, VI, camera position and the number of destroyed consoles fixed across builds.
+In Silo, wait for the explosion effects to clear, then approach the damaged consoles from the front and sides.
+Shoot them further to check successive damage stages, inspect holes and burnt areas, and check nearby glass and distance fades.
+Toggle AA to compare with the original appearance.
+The command tests verify both console bodies and the alpha calculation, but do not emulate rasterization or predict an FPS gain.

 ## One-cycle secondary room cutouts